aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   Configuring for profile nft-receiver
   ```

-3. Follow the same steps as for the default account to select the `testnet` network and generate a new private key.
+3. Follow the same steps as for the default account to select the `devnet` network and generate a new private key.

 ### Publish the module under the resource account